-Regeneration data covering a wide range of environmental conditions are hard to obtain, and this is one of the reasons why most models of forest dynamics have never been confronted with a dataset covering such gradients over a large number of sites, to evaluate how well regeneration is captured.
-The observations used here are derived from a novel and unprecedented network of sites in forest reserves that represent the range of environmental gradients in temperature and precipitation in Central Europe as compiled in the framework of the EuFoRIa network (EuFoRIa 2019) (Figure @ref(fig:map)).
-These forests have been unmanaged for at least 10 years prior to their designation as reserves, and most of them provide time series of natural forest dynamics over multiple decades and up to ca. 80 years.
+Recruitment data covering a wide range of environmental conditions are hard to obtain, and this is one of the reasons why most models of forest dynamics have never been confronted with a dataset covering such gradients over a large number of sites, to evaluate how well regeneration is captured.
+The observations used here are derived from a novel network of sites in forest reserves that represent the range of environmental gradients in temperature and precipitation in Central Europe as compiled in the EuFoRIa network (EuFoRIa 2019; Käber et al. 2023) (Figure 1).
+The environmental coverage and the variety of forests represented by this data is unprecedented within Europe.
+These forests have been unmanaged for at least 10 years prior to their designation as reserves, and most of them provide time series of natural forest dynamics over multiple decades and up to ca. 85 years.
 The census periods range from 3 to 37 years, with an average of 14 years.
-The data provide information at the tree level, thus allowing for the sequential comparison of processes such as individual-tree regeneration and death between the measurements.
+The data provide information at the tree level, thus allowing for the sequential comparison of processes such as individual-tree recruitment and death between the measurements.

-We selected 200 sites from this network as the benchmarking dataset for the simulation to be representative of the environmental variation contained in the data.
-This was achieved by applying k-means clustering to define 200 clusters of plots from the original set of 869 plots along the environmental dimensions of temperature, climatic water balance, soil quality and exposition (i.e., slope and aspect).
+We selected 200 sites from this network as the benchmarking dataset for the simulation, so as to be representative of the environmental variation contained in the data.
+This was achieved by applying k-means clustering to define 200 clusters of plots from the original set of 869 plots along the environmental dimensions of temperature, climatic water balance, soil quality, slope and aspect.
 Each of these sites featured at least two consecutive measurements.
-Regeneration thresholds for these sites differed between diameters of 0 and 10 cm.
-For our study, we defined two datasets where one included 165 sites with a diameter threshold of 7 cm or lower, and the other included another 35 sites with diameter thresholds between 7 and 10 cm.
+Recruitment size thresholds ranged from stem diameters at breast height (dbh) from 0 to 10 cm.
+For our study, we defined two datasets, where one included 165 sites with a diameter threshold of 7 cm or lower, and the other included another 35 sites with diameter thresholds between 7 and 10 cm.
+Therefore we had in total 200 sites with observations of newly recruited trees above 10 cm and a subset of 165 sites with recruitment data above 7 cm.
+In the results section, any observations from the data at the 7 cm threshold originated from 165 sites.

-Plot size ranged from 0.02 ha to 5.52 ha, and the data were further processed and aggregated following Käber et al. (2023) to provide regeneration rates per ha and per decade.
+Plot size ranged from 0.02 ha to 5.52 ha, and the data were further processed and aggregated following Käber et al. (2023) to provide recruitment rates per ha and per decade.
 The observations used in this study featured 30,900 newly established trees.
-Regeneration rates per site, sample and decade ranged from zero to 1246 trees, with a mean of 56 trees.
+Recruitment rates per site, sample and decade ranged from zero to 1,246 trees, with a mean of 56 trees.
 Adult species composition was also available for each plot.
-For more details on this unique dataset and the detailed regeneration information, cf. Käber et al. (2023).
+For more details on this dataset and the detailed recruitment information, cf. Käber et al. (2023).

 Simulation protocol

-The overarching goal of the experiments was to assess the tree regeneration as it arises from empirical data against its representation in a wide range of models of forest dynamics.
-We define tree regeneration as the passing of a breast height diameter threshold of 7 or 10 cm, respectively (synonym: ingrowth).
-To this end, each modeling group was provided with a detailed protocol (Díaz-Yáñez, Käber, and Bugmann 2022) with instructions how to perform the simulations, providing input variables on climate and soil conditions, and the list of expected output variables.
-Neither were further site information (except for the data specified below) nor any data on tree regeneration or forest stand features provided prior to the simulation.
-That is, the models were run in “blind flight” mode.
+The overarching goal of the simulation experiments was to assess tree recruitment as it arises from empirical data against its representation in a wide range of models of forest dynamics.
+We define tree recruitment as the passing of a breast height diameter threshold of 7 and 10 cm (synonym: ingrowth).
+To this end, each modeling group was provided with a detailed protocol (Díaz-Yáñez, Käber, and Bugmann 2022) with instructions how to perform the simulations, input variables on climate and soil conditions, and the list of expected output variables.
+Neither were further site information (except for the data specified below) nor any data on tree recruitment or forest stand features provided prior to the simulation.